 The more precious ornaments (and of course the star) go on last, and then we switch on the lights.
 Love that moment!
 We tend to also 'Chrismafy' the house at this point while everything's out, and usually add some homemade crafty pieces as the month goes on.

 Advent Calendar activities

 The kids' Advent Calendar was a new idea last year, but was such a hit that I'm definitely going to bring it back each year.
-Each envelope holds an activity for the day (nothing too strenuous I promise, and very well-planned according to our already-busy schedules).
+Each envelope holds an activity for the day (nothing too strenuous, and very well-planned according to our already-busy schedules).
 I love the excitement that opening each envelope brings.
 Baby Girl is excited to get into this year too!
-Did you grow up opening an Advent Calendar at Christmas?
+Did you grow up with an Advent Calendar at Christmas?

 Visit the Christmas windows

 Again, this is a new tradition, but one that I thought was so special last year that I definitely want it to continue.
 Both my mum and my mother-in-law come along on a train-ride into the city to check out the Myer Christmas windows.
 It's special for my kids to have that time with Grandma and Nanny, and of course the windows are always a wonderful display.
 This is followed by a ride on Santa's train, a look through the toys, and lunch on the grassy area next to Christmas Square.

 See the Christmas lights

 I can't believe I didn't take any photos of this last year, it must've been because I was getting weepy at how darn excited my son was at seeing each home's light display.
 The joy on his face as we walked along to each new house was so special.
 Oh to be a kid again!
 Some of the displays that people put up are fantastic and so worth a look, especially if you have younger kids.
 There's always a great vibe too, which adds to the excitement of Christmas.

 Make our own cards and wrapping paper